pixelatedseraph/pixelatedseraph/README.md

 each line a brushstroke, each loop a heartbeat.

 in the end, programming is my love letter to the machine —
 a dialogue between silicon and my soul.

+---

-###  what i build
+### ⚙️ what i build

 i build for the sake of satisfying my soul — and for the thrill of understanding.
-most of my creations live close to the metal: written in c, c++, or assembly. c is my native tongue — my chef’s knife, my instrument of choice.
+most of my creations live close to the metal: written in c, c++, or assembly.
+c is my native tongue — my chef’s knife, my instrument of choice.
-with it, i bulid what i dream of.
+with it, i build what i dream of.

+---

-### closing thoughts
+### 🌙 closing thoughts

-in the end, i build not for fame, nor fortune — but for the joy of creation.
+in the end, i build not for fame nor fortune — but for the joy of creation.
 each project, a quiet dialogue with the machine;
 each bug, a lesson written in binary.